In a society that disposes of humans, relationship interrupts the cycle.

 “The love of God creates in us such a ONEING that, when it is truly seen, no one can separate themselves from another. ”

-— Lady Julian of Norwich, 14th century English mystic
+— Lady Julian of Norwich, 14th century English Mystic

 FOR TEAM DISCUSSION